 In the netlrts machine layer, it's pretty easy to stream data from an arbitrary address to a remote recipient on request.
 We can use this to implement zero-copy sends for the memory footprint reduction, and to take copying time overhead off the worker threads and onto the comm thread.

-#7 Updated by Nitin Bhat 20 days ago
+#7 Updated by Nitin Bhat about 2 years ago

 - Status changed from New to In Progress